adarmonicteam/adarmonicteam.github.io/index.md

   > #GrowingUpWithObama watching his ugly daughter in all networks

-  It should be noted that when the tweet 'Obama being elected for the 3rd time' was investigated, two of the users tweeted it at the same exact time (to the hour).
-This lead to an investigation which discussed is in the following section.
+  It should be noted that when the tweet 'Obama being elected for the 3rd time' was investigated, two of the users tweeted it at the same exact time.
+This lead to further inquiries which are discussed in the following section.
 By plotting the histogram of all the users mentioned by the trolls, it becomes evident that the most frequently mentioned user is **@midnight** which is a late-night internet themed panel game show.
 Users marked in red are those which one would expect to see mentioned (Donald Trump, Hillary Clinton) and the 3 trolls mentioned by other trolls.
 What we noticed is that in contrast to our expectation they did not mention Hillary Clinton nor Donald Trump all that much (around 200 tweets out of more than a million).

 ![image2](https://adarmonicteam.github.io/assets/images/mentioned_users.png)